 Every credible program of professional certification has a mechanism to ensure that certified members remain current.
 The CDFM Program requires its certificants to recertify every two years by earning Continuing Professional Education (CPE) and paying a recertification fee.

-To keep their CDFM or CDFM-A certification active, certificants must adhere to the SDFM Pledge of Professionalism, pay the CDFM recertification fee ($49 members/$89 non-members) and complete 80 hours of Continuing Professional Education (CPE), with at least 20 CPEs per year and 2 CPEs in an ethics-related topic, by their recertification deadline.
+To keep their CDFM or CDFM Specialty certification active, certificants must adhere to the SDFM Pledge of Professionalism, pay the CDFM recertification fee ($49 members/$89 non-members) and complete 80 hours of Continuing Professional Education (CPE), with at least 20 CPEs per year and 2 CPEs in an ethics-related topic, by their recertification deadline.

-How do you recertify?Log into your SDFM account, click on “My SDFM” and select “My CPEs” to ensure your account reflects the 80 CPE requirement.
-Then go back to “My SDFM” and click on “My Invoices” to pay the recertification fee.
-Email certification@sdfm.org for assistance.
+How do you recertify?
+Log into your SDFM account, click on “My SDFM” and select “My CPEs” to ensure your account reflects the 80 CPE requirement.
+Once the 80 CPE requirement has been met, click on the “Recertify Now” button to pay the recertification fee.

 Any course or training related to defense financial management or that assists a certificant in their role as a defense financial manager can be used for CPEs in CDFM recertification.
 Any credits earned toward the DoD FM Certification Program during the CDFM certification cycle qualify for CDFM recertification.